-TARGET-DATE RETIREMENT FUNDS, which we discussed in the previous section, are a great solution for many folks.
+TARGET-DATE retirement funds, which we discussed in the previous section, are a great solution for many folks.
 But what if you want to build your own balanced portfolio?
 You could do it with as few as three mutual funds:

 Many index-fund aficionados use the three funds above—a total U.S. stock market index fund, a total international stock index fund and a total U.S. bond market index fund—as their core holdings.
 Indeed, some stick solely with these three funds and don’t bother with any other investments.
 One possible tweak to the above strategy: Play it safe with bonds, by sticking exclusively with short-term securities, and compensate for the lost yield by investing somewhat more heavily in stocks.

-Next: Portfolio: Eight Funds
+Next: Portfolio: 8 Funds